HISTORICAL FUND OF THE LIBRARY OFETSAB

 Despite its modest presentation (small eighth books without illustrations), Laugier's books had an immediate impact.

 Seconds Richard A. Etlin"The Essay he was at the forefront of the three main issues of the time: architectural composition, urbanism, and landscape architecture.
 Following the example of New treatise on the whole architecture of Cordemoy (2nd ed.
-1714), Laugier denounces the "abuses" of Baroque architecture (broken pediments, attached columns, pilasters) and, in doing so, goes on to offer a construction model for the futur in his memorable description of the primitive hut.
-At the same time that Jean-Jacques Rousseau was exploring the myth of the good savage in order to determine the foundations of human nature and society, Laugier returned to the origins of architecture, based on structural logic. and formal of the Greek temple, to establish the principles of architectural design.
-And in doing so, Laugier also diminished the importance given in architectural theory to debates around the proportions of orders, to give it to questions of composition through the use of pure geometric forms. "
+1714), Laugier denounces the "abuses" of Baroque architecture (split pediments, attached columns, pilasters) and, having done so, goes on to offer a building model for the future in his memorable description of the cottage primitive At the same time that Jean-Jacques Rousseau explored the myth of the good savage in order to determine the foundations of human nature and society, Laugier returned to the origins of architecture, based on structural logic and formal of the Greek temple, to establish the principles of architectural design.
+And by doing this, Laugier also diminished the importance given in architectural theory to the debates around the proportions of the orders, to give it to questions of composition through the use of pure geometric forms".

 This copy of the library comes from the Manuel Ribas Piera Collection